Alt-chain/altchain/README.md

 ## Introduction
 Altchain /Paraˈlɛʤə/ is derived from two words, parasitee and ledger.
 Parasite is an organism that lives in or on an organism of another species (its host) and benefits by the host.
 Similarly Altchain relies on the functionality of git for reliability of the relay chain.
 Ledger, as the name suggests is a book or other collection of financial accounts.
 Hence Altchain is a peer to peer trustless blockchain which utilises git to keep an immutable record of transactions consisting of digital data.

+The term 'Altchain' is a combination of two words: 'alt' and 'chain' where alt means 'alternative' and chain means 'blockchain'.
+Together they imply a category of blockchain, which is an alternative to the Bitcoin blockchain.
+Altchain relies on the functionality of git for interoperability of its relay chain.
+It uses the concepts of the bitcoin blockchain to maintain the immutability of transaction data on the relay chain.
+Hence, Altchain is a peer to peer trustless blockchain which utilises git to keep an immutable record of transactions consisting of digital data.

 ## Basics
 ![relay_chain](/images/relay_chain.png "relay chain on Altchain")